 But, said Gupta, just living in constant fear of being targeted or being perceived by others as a threat is associated with poor health outcomes.

-Some research found that after the 9/11 terrorist attacks, Arab American adults who reported being abused or discriminated against because of their ethnicity showed increased psychological distress and poorer health status.
+Some found that after the 9/11 terrorist attacks, Arab American adults who reported being abused or discriminated against because of their ethnicity showed increased psychological distress and poorer health status.

 A 2006 study published in the journal Demography, found that women with Arabic-sounding names who gave birth in California during the six months after 9/11 had a higher risk of having a low birth weight or preterm baby, compared with women who delivered a year earlier.